jqno/jqno.github.io/_posts/2020-09-09-my-vim-setup.md

 ### Completions

-Next up, I use [CoC](https://github.com/neoclide/coc.nvim) to provide completions through the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/).
+Next up, I use [CoC](https://github.com/neoclide/coc.nvim) to provide completions through the (LSP).

 ![Java with completions in Vim](/images/2020-09-09-my-vim-setup/vim-2.png)

 I'm not completely happy with CoC, because it runs quite a heavy Node process in the background, it has its own plugin ecosystem outside of Vim's own ecosystem, and it can completely take over your Vim, to the point where it almost doesn't feel like Vim anymore.
-That said, it currently provides the best experience by far: it currently has the most complete implementation of the LSP and provides many quality-of-life features such as fuzzy searching in completions.
+That said, it currently provides the best experience by far: it has the most complete implementation of the LSP and provides many quality-of-life features such as fuzzy searching in completions.
 It is also extremely configurable.

 That said, I'm still keeping an eye on more minimalistic competing plugins such as [vim-lsp](https://github.com/prabirshrestha/vim-lsp), [vim-lsc](https://github.com/natebosch/vim-lsc), and the native LSP implementation that NeoVim is working on.